-The main regulations are Article 20 of the LSA, as well as Articles 16 and 17 of the Business Merger and Acquisition Act (BMAA).
-The former applies to 'restructuring or ownership transfer,' which means company organisational change (i.e., the legal entity will be dissolved as a result of the transfer or change of the sole proprietor or representative of the partnership).
-The BMAA applies to employee transfer as a result of a merger, acquisition or spinoff.
+Article 20 of the LSA as well as Articles 16 and 17 of the Business Merger and Acquisition Act (BMAA) provide the main regulations.
+The former applies to 'restructuring or ownership transfer,' which means company organisational change.
+The BMAA applies to employee transfer as a result of a merger, acquisition or spin-off.

 Under both laws, the employees to be retained by the new employer are agreed upon by the parties ('retained employees').
 The main difference is procedural.
 Under the BMAA, the new employer should, no later than 30 days before the effective date of the merger or acquisition, serve a written notice expressly describing employment conditions to the retained employees.
 A retained employee should give notice of his or her decision within 10 days of receipt in writing to the new employer.
-The absence of such notice from the employee should be deemed as consent to stay with the new employer.
-The LSA does not have similar procedural rules, which means that the new employer should obtain employee consent.
+The absence of this notice should be deemed as the employee's consent to stay with the new employer.
+The LSA does not have similar procedural rules, which means that the new employer should obtain each employee's consent.

 Under both laws, severance should be paid by the old employer to employees who either refuse to transfer or are not selected to be transferred.
-Seniority with the old employer should be recognised by the new employer.
+The seniority of the old employer should be recognised by the new employer.
 Both laws do not require that employment terms are equivalent or better than the old terms, although the new employer commonly provides at least equivalent terms.